-1. Bedding - one sleeping bag, one sheet and one pillow case.
-We provide pillows.

-- 2. Towels one washcloth, and one large towel. - 3.
+- 1. Bedding: one sleeping bag, one sheet, and one pillow case.
+We provide pillows. - 2.
+Towel - 3.
 Swimsuit - 4.
-Toilet Articles include sunblock.
+Toiletries, including sunblock.
 Please do not bring spray on sunblock. - 5.
-Comfortable Clothes uniforms are not required; bring jeans or khakis, shorts, shirts.
-(Fashionable or expensive clothing and jewelry are best left at home). - 6.
-Soft-soled Shoes avoid black rubber soles and please do not bring flip-flops. - 7.
-Cold Weather Clothing a heavy wool sweater or jacket, heavy socks, warm pants.
-Don't be fooled by warm weather ashore it may be cold on the water, even in midsummer. - 8.
-Foul Weather Gear two-piece outfits are best.
+Comfortable clothing: clothes that can be layered and provide sun protection are recommended. - 6.
+Soft-soled shoes: avoid black rubber soles.
+Please do not bring flip-flops. - 7.
+Cold-weather clothing: a heavy wool sweater or jacket, heavy socks, warm pants.
+Don't be fooled by warm weather ashore; it might be cold on the water, even in midsummer. - 8.
+Foul weather gear: two-piece outfits are best.
 Unless you plan to sail often, avoid the expensive brands. - 9.
-Other Essentials spending money, stamps, sun-glasses, hats, small ditty bag for day stuff and for shore leave and camera. - 10.
-Seasick Medication: Bonine (generic: Meclizine HCL) and Dramamine (generic:dimetrahydrenatee) have been successful.
-Bonine (Meclizine HCL) is less prone to cause drowsiness.
+Other essentials: spending money, stamps, sunglasses, hats, a book, camera, and a small ditty bag for day stuff and for shore leave. - 10.
+Seasick medication: Bonine (generic: Meclizine HCL) and Dramamine (generic: dimetrahydrenatee) have been successful.
+Bonine is less prone to cause drowsiness.
 Consult with your physician for recommendations. - 11.
-Flashlight

-12. Sea or Duffel Bag - all gear (except sleeping bag) is to be packed in one sea or duffel bag of moderate size.
+Flashlight - 12.
+Sea or duffel bag: all gear (except sleeping bag) is to be packed in one sea or duffel bag of moderate size.
 No hard-sided suitcases are allowed, as stowage space is limited.
 There simply is not room for larger bags and extra clothing.
 Keep it simple.

-DO NOT BRING radios, iPods, cell phones (or other electronic devices), scuba equipment, spray sunscreen or heavy gear.
-We provide a safety harness for every crew member.
-Leave your cell phones home.
+DO NOT BRING radios, iPods, cell phones (or other electronic devices), scuba equipment, spray sunscreen, or heavy gear.